A synovial biopsy is the removal of a piece of tissue lining a joint for examination. The tissue is called the synovial membrane.

 Why the Test is Performed

 Synovial biopsy helps diagnose gout and bacterial infections, or rule out other infections.
-It can be used to diagnose autoimmune disorders like rheumatoid arthritis, or uncommon infections like tuberculosis.
+It can be used to diagnose autoimmune disorders such as rheumatoid arthritis, or uncommon infections like tuberculosis or fungal infections.

 The synovial membrane structure is normal.